logzio/logz-docs/_source/logzio_collections/_log-sources/kinesis.md

 ##### Download the Kinesis stream shipper

-Download our latest Kinesis stream shipper zip file from the [releases page](https://github.com/logzio/logzio_aws_serverless/releases).
+Download the [latest Kinesis stream shipper](https://github.com/logzio/logzio_aws_serverless/releases).
+It is a zip file.

 ##### Create the CloudFormation package and upload to S3